sudosu404/tailnet-lib/docs/content/docs/advanced/icons.md

 ## How it works

 1. Select the icon in icon libraries websites.
-2. Add the definition to your proxy "tsdproxy.dash.icon" in [docker provider](/docs/docker/#tsdproxydashicon) or "icon" in dashboard section for [Proxy List](/docs/list/#proxy-list-file-options)
+2. Add the definition to your proxy "tailnet.dash.icon" in [docker provider](/docs/docker/#tailnetdashicon) or "icon" in dashboard section for [Proxy List](/docs/list/#proxy-list-file-options)
 3. Set the icon definition to "library/icon"
-(don't add extension, TSDProxy will add .svg)
+(don't add extension, Tailnet will add .svg)

 ## Examples: